Holographic Stickers: The Complete Guide

 Holographic stickers either look expensive or they look like a school craft project.
 There’s very little middle ground.

 The difference isn’t the sticker – it’s whether the effect suits the brand and whether the design is set up to work with it.
 A beauty brand can use holographic foil and look like a luxury collectible.
 A law firm can use the exact same sticker stock and look like they printed it in a hurry.
+This guide covers everything you need to know about holographic stickers: what they are, when they work, how to design for them, and what to expect from the print process.

 What “Holographic” Actually Means